 - Research notes that I never used (I knew I’d completed the research but couldn’t find my notes, go figure),

-- Well-organized 3-ring project binders that weren’t on the shelves where they belonged and lots of papers that belonged in them that only needed punched and placed inside the binder,
+- Well-organized 3-ring project binders that weren’t on the shelves where they belonged and lots of papers that belonged in them that only needed punched and placed inside the binder, *hand to forehead*

 - Office supplies that I hadn’t returned to the bins right. in. front. of. me,